 Kathy Parton, Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships, Queensland Government

-Dorelle Anderson, Department of the Chief Minister and Cabinet, Northern Territory Government
+Dorrelle Anderson, Department of the Chief Minister and Cabinet, Northern Territory Government

-Deonne Smith, Department of Education, South Australian Government
+Bronwyn Milera, Department of Education, South Australian Government

 Brendan Moyle, Executive Branch Manager of the Office of Aboriginal and Torres Strait Islander Affairs, ACT Government

-Steven Fraser, Deputy Secretary, Department of Education, Victorian Government.
+Angela Singh, Deputy Secretary, Department of Education, Victorian Government.

 The LPP is co-chaired by the CEO of First Languages Australia as the national peak organisation for Aboriginal and Torres Strait Islander languages, and the Deputy Secretary of the Department of Infrastructure, Transport, Regional Development, Communication and the Arts.